Frank Singuineau

-Biography
+Early life

 Singuineau was born on 4 August 1913 in Port of Spain, Trinidad and Tobago.

+Career

 His stage career began in amateur dramatics while he was employed by the Shell Company.
 Just after the Second World War, he gave up his job with Shell, travelled to London and became a professional actor, appearing at the Unity Theatre and the Bristol Old Vic.
 His London stage debut was in 1948 in Richard Wright's Native Son (1948).
 His acting career spanned the subsequent decades until his last roles in Lillian Hellman's Watch on the Rhine at the Royal National Theatre and Mustapha Matura's Playboy of the West Indies at the Tricycle Theatre in 1984.

 Singuineau was also cast in several film roles, including in The Pumpkin Eater, Séance on a Wet Afternoon, Pressure and An American Werewolf in London.
 Among the television series to which he contributed were Z-Cars, Crane, and Doomwatch.

 Singuineau retired in the mid-1980s.

+Death

 He died on 11 September 1992 in London.
 He was 79 years old.